How can you reduce the risk of solar panel roof fires?

 The speed of fire spread across a roof with solar panels can be influenced by the gap between the panels and the roof.
 If the panels are below a certain height, known as the critical gap distance, then the fire may spread more rapidly.
 In tests2 the acceleration of the flame front was up to 38 times faster with solar panels than without, highlighting the importance of ensuring the correct gap height for solar panels is achieved during installation.

 The angle of the solar panels also plays a part as the panels can re-radiate heat from a fire back down onto the roof surface generating hot spots.
-Solar panels could hinder the effort to put out a solar panel roof fire and their presence also adds additional fire load to the roof.
+Solar panels could hinder the effort to put out a roof mounted solar PV fire and their presence also adds additional fire load to the roof.

 These changes in the fire dynamics mean that, even if all the steps are taken to lower the risk of the solar panels themselves starting the fire, a fire from a different source could be more destructive, and harder to extinguish, due to solar panels being in place.